Krande/adapy/README.md

 `conda -c conda-forge ifcopenshell pythonocc-core`

-After the dependencies are installed you can install ada using
+After the conda-forge dependencies are installed you can install ada using

 `pip install ada-py`

+(which will automatically include all dependencies from PyPi)

 ### Using Conda (Note!
 Work in progress)